xkaneto/Epic-Hekili-Rotations/README.md

 All of the Hekili Rotations by Snoogens that are updated by xKaneto.

-- Updating Spells to Dragonflight Standards
+- Updated Spells to Dragonflight Standards
 - Language Support for all the rotations
 - Randomize Kicks Option added